needle-tools/needle-engine-support/documentation/project-structure.md

 ## Typescript in Unity

-**NPM Definition** are [npm packages](https://docs.npmjs.com/about-packages-and-modules) tightly integrated into the Unity Editor.
+**NPM Definition** are [npm packages](https://docs.npmjs.com/about-packages-and-modules) tightly integrated into the Unity Editor which makes it easily possible to share scripts with multiple web- or even Unity projects.

-That includes generating C# component stubs automatically.
-In the future, we're planning to support automatically copying assets to output/distribution folders as well.
+C# component stubs for typescript files will also be automatically generated for scripts inside npmdef packages.

 #### Creating and installing a npmdef
 To create a *NPM Definition* right click in the Unity Project browser and select ``Create/NPM Definition``.